wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-compliance-information-transition-to-microsoft-information-protection/includes/evaluate-windows-labeling.md

 The second way Office clients become aware of the new unified labeling support is via the Office built-in labeling client, available in Microsoft 365 Apps for enterprise (version 1910 or later).
 No separate installation is required which reduces deployment, maintenance, and support costs.
 The most frequently used features from the Azure Information Protection unified labeling client are included in the Office built-in labeling client and the list continues to grow.

 ## User experience comparison
 The main difference the Azure Information Protection client (classic) user will see when using the unified labeling clients (either built-in or installed separately) is the “Sensitivity” button replaces the “Protect” button.
 The image below illustrates the differences between the classic client and the unified labeling client (and Office built-in labeling) on Windows.
-The experience is similar in iOS, MacOS and on the web.
+The experience is similar in iOS, macOS and on the web.

 ![Differences between the classic client and the unified labeling client (and Office built-in labeling) on Windows](../media/classic-unified-labeling-client.png)